 Characteristics of a minimalist person

-Minimalist people don’t like too much things cluttering up their life because it’s distracting and can be a burden.
+Minimalist people don’t like too many things cluttering up their life because it’s distracting and can be a burden.

-Decluttering and getting rid of items is usually the first step to minimalism for many.
+Decluttering and getting rid of items is usually the first step to minimalist living for many.

 Once everything has been decluttered, a home will be found for only things that add value to their lives.